 Business & Peace

 The overarching goal of the swisspeace Business & Peace Program is to contribute to a better understanding of the relationship between the activities of business actors, conflict prevention and conflict transformation.
-The Business & Peace team conducts research and generates knowledge on the potentials and limits of business engagement in peacebuilding.
+The Business & Peace team conducts research and generates knowledge on the potentials and limitations of business engagement in peacebuilding.
 Our strategies and guidelines for the private sector enable the inclusion of business actors in conflict prevention and transformation efforts in a constructive way.
 We cooperate closely with the Business Advisory Board of swisspeace, which includes representatives from companies of different sectors, branches and sizes.
 We assist companies in identifying the conflict-related risks of their operations and in developing adequate conflict sensitive business practices.
 In academic and policy-oriented workshops and roundtables, we advance domestic and international debates and raise awareness of the need for conflict sensitivity in the business sector.

 Latest Activities and Publications

-Andrea Iff, 2014
+Andreas Graf, Andrea Iff, 2016